klongnecker/ehyp/parts/readme.md

 Provide a guide into the hypnotic state

+### Instant inductions

+Fast inductions, which are more technique than wording usually.

+## Deepener

+Generally done after the induction before some of the suggestions, designed to help the subject get into a deeper state of hypnosis.

 ## Suggestions

 Suggestions can be anything, they are the core part of hypnosis, generally the reason you are getting into that state.